 Innovation in healthcare has been relatively slow compared to other industries such as software and electronics.
 There’s no lack of investment in healthcare innovation, but rather a lack of successful penetration given the barriers to entry due to the complexity of the market, which involves the need for FDA approval, the risk of costly failed innovations, and working with insurers.

 The consumer cost of medical and hospital services has increased by over 200% during the past two decades as the cost of delivering those services has increased.
 This highlights the need for more disruptive innovation in order to make healthcare more affordable to the public.
+If hospitals do not innovate and adopt the latest technologies to become more efficient and effective in their treatments, they may not be able to address the rising costs for patients.

 Nowadays, there are critical issues in the way surgeons are trained, both in residency and beyond.
 Most medical students are trained for surgery using a variety of ‘theoretical’ and ‘practical’ learning tools.
 Theoretical tools include textbooks, manuals, guides, and videos, while practical training includes procedures on cadavers or on real patients with a senior surgeon present.
 However, the future of training combines both.